vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 ---

 <p class="preface">
-The model predicitve control you learn about during your studies is always presented with a uniform discretization.
+The model predictive control you learn about during your studies is always presented with a uniform discretization.
 Ever since I learned about MPC, I was wondering if the whole thing would not be much more efficient by using a variable timestep.
 This can be motivated quite simply: We only need to be accurate for the timestep we are applying in the next control update.
 In general, the rest is only there to get some intuition on what happens after, and - at least intuitively - does not have to be as accurate.